HermanusKB007/telos-docs/docs/nodes/types-of-nodes.md

 1. Block Producing node; or as
 2. Non-producing node.

 The behaviour of nodeos is determined mainly by which plugins are loaded and which plugin options are used.
-Some plugins are mandatory (chain_plugin, net_plugin, and producer_plugin) while others are optional.
+Some plugins are mandatory (`chain_plugin`, `net_plugin`, and `producer_plugin`) while others are optional.
 For a full list of plugins, please visit [Nodeos Plugins](https://developers.eos.io/manuals/eos/latest/nodeos/plugins/index) for more details.

+`cleos` (CLI + EOS) is a command line interface with REST APIs exposed by `nodeos`. `cleos` is required to interact with the blockchain (via `nodeos`) and manages wallets (via `keosd`).
+Developers can also use cleos to deploy and test Telos smart contracts.

+`keosd` (Key + EOS)  is a key manager service daemon for storing private keys and signing digital messages.
+It provides a secure key storage medium for keys to be encrypted at rest in the associated wallet file. `keosd` also defines a secure enclave for signing transaction created by cleos or a third part library.

+All these components and libraries play a very important role in the Telos network.
+In the following section, we will explore the difference between producing and non-producing nodes and how to configure each node.

 ## Producing nodes
 Producing nodes are configured for block production.
 They connect to the Telos peer-to-peer network and actively produce new blocks.
 Producing nodes produce blocks on the mainnet, if they are an assigned block producer as part of the active block producing schedule.